 Do you feel like you can't keep up with the latest nutrition news because it's always changing?
-While it's true that what is known about nutrition and diet is evolving, there are some nutrition basics that can help you sort through the latest research and advice.
+It's true that knowledge about nutrition and diet evolves over time.
+But there are some nutrition basics that can help you sort through the latest research and advice.

-Nutrition basics come down to eating a variety of wholesome foods that support your health.
+Nutrition basics come down to eating wholesome foods that support your health.

-Want to go beyond the nutrition basics?
-Talk to your doctor or a dietitian for personalized dietary advice that takes into account your health status, lifestyle, and food preferences.
+Want to go beyond the basics?
+Talk to a healthcare professional, such as a dietitian.
+You can ask for diet advice that takes into account your health, lifestyle and food preferences.

-Do you want to adopt a healthy diet but aren't sure where to start?
-As you consider the parade of healthy diets in magazines and cookbooks, make sure to look for one that:
+Do you want to eat a healthy diet but aren't sure where to start?
+You've probably seen a lot of options for healthy diets online, in magazines and in cookbooks.
+When you choose an eating plan, make sure to look for one that:

-Also talk with your doctor about your health risks.
-For example, your doctor may recommend that you reduce the salt in your diet if you have high blood pressure.
+Also talk with your healthcare team about your health risks.
+For example, you may be counseled to eat foods that are low in sodium if you have high blood pressure.

 Good food is one of life's great pleasures.
-And for most, meals are at the heart of family life and celebrations.
-Would you like to make satisfying and healthy meals that help protect your family from heart disease and other health problems?
+And for many people, meals are at the heart daily life and celebrations.
+Making satisfying and healthy meals that help you and those you cook for avoid health problems is a win-win.

 Healthy menus and shopping strategies

-If you're like most, you're looking for ways to make meals healthier yet still enticing.
-Get your juices flowing to plan healthy menus by browsing healthy recipes online and in cookbooks.
+Looking for ways to make meals healthier yet still enticing?
+You can plan healthy menus by browsing healthy recipes online and in cookbooks.

-To prepare your healthy menus, you'll need to have healthy ingredients on hand.
-Your shopping strategies should focus on fresh and unprocessed foods.
-That means spending more time in the produce section, where you can stock up on fruits and vegetables.
-Keep an eye out, too, for whole grains and low-fat dairy products.
+To prepare your healthy menus, you'll need to buy nutritious ingredients.
+When you shop at the grocery store, focus on choosing fresh, frozen and less-processed, wholesome foods.
+That means spending more time in the produce section to stock up on fruits and vegetables.
+Look for whole grains and low-fat dairy products too.

-Another key shopping strategy — don't linger in the snack food and candy aisles.
-Also be sure to check out the farmers market during the growing season to see what local produce is available.
+Here's another key shopping strategy: Don't spend too much time in the snack food and candy aisles.
+And be sure to check out farmers markets during the growing season.
+That way, you can see what local produce is available.

 Nutritional supplements are meant to complement a healthy diet, not replace it.
-If you're generally healthy and eat a wide variety of foods, you probably don't need nutritional supplements.
+If you're in good health and you eat a wide variety of foods, you likely don't need supplements.

-In certain cases, however, fortified foods and dietary supplements may be useful in providing one or more nutrients.
+But sometimes, fortified foods and dietary supplements may help provide one or more nutrients.
 For example, women who are pregnant or hoping to conceive are advised to take prenatal vitamins that contain folic acid.

-Talk with your doctor or a dietitian about whether nutritional supplements might be appropriate for you.
-Be sure to ask about possible side effects of nutritional supplements you're considering — and if they have interactions with medications you take.
+Talk with your healthcare team or a dietitian about whether supplements might be right for you.
+Be sure to ask about the possible side effects of any supplements you might try.
+Also ask if a supplement could affect any medicines you take.